LeenaRoslinJenifer/ott-portfolio-project/README.md

 | Auto-renew | 73.93% of subscriptions have auto-renew on, 26.07% off |
 | Trial eligibility | 69.11% of the 1,800 users are trial-eligible, 30.89% are not |

-*(Figures above are from this project's own dataset — re-verify against the live `.pbix`/query output before quoting them elsewhere.)*

 ## Tools used